Homehearth/Homehearth/README.md

 * [Setup](#setup)

 ## General info
 This project has been developed using Visual Studio 2019.
+It is mainly written in C++ and currently uses the DirectX 11 API for rendering.
+Whilst still in the early stages, it will one day change the way we look at game engine architecture and expand across all platorms known to mankind.
+Feel free to browse the Git repository and try this out for yourself.

 ## Technologies
 This project is created with: